Liskeard and Looe Railway: Causeland

-Sandplace was proposed for closure in 1907, but the proposal was not implemented.
-Goods were handled there in a loop siding on the east side of the line until 15 June 1951.

-Causeland was the only intermediate station on the line when it originally opened for passengers; it is remote from any local settlement, and in 1881 and again in 1902, when adjacent stations as Sandplace and St Keyne respectively were opened, the Company proposed to close it, but local opposition succeeded on stopping the proposal.
+This was the only intermediate station on the line when it opened for passengers in 1879.
+It is remote from any local settlement, and in 1881 and again in 1902, when adjacent stations as Sandplace and St Keyne respectively were opened, the Company proposed to close it, but local opposition succeeded on stopping the proposal.

 Mitchell and Smith show a photograph with stacked wood "prepared for the furniture industry" stacked on the platform, waiting to be loaded to a train for onward carriage.

+St Keyne

-St Keyne originally had the inscription "for St Keyne Well" on its station sign.
+The opening date is unclear but was in either September or October 1902.
+For many years it had the description 'for St Keyne Well' on its station sign.
+It was renamed St Keyne Wishing Well Halt early in 2008.